 One day, during a yoga class I realised that I enjoyed the relaxation technique at the end of the session more than the yoga class itself.
 During the relaxation at the end, our yoga teacher guided us into a five-minute meditation session which started with a full body scan.
-The effects it had on me were immediate, I suddenly felt more relaxed than I had in years, I felt calm and safe.
+The effects it had on me were immediate, and I suddenly felt more relaxed than I had in years, I felt calm and safe.
 It was a strange but beautiful feeling of wellbeing.
 I looked forward to this part of the class each week and wished it was longer.
-I was unaware that this was a meditation technique at the time.
+I was unaware that this was a guided meditation technique at the time.

 What is guided meditation?